 The Receiver determines that the administrating stakeholder allows the creation of the resource.
 The present document does not specify how the Receiver makes this determination.

-If these criteria are not met, then the Receiver shall shall execute the following steps in order.
+If these criteria are not met, then the Receiver shall execute the following steps in order.

 "Create an unsuccessful Response primitive" with the Response Status Code indicating "ACCESS_DENIED" error.